grushister/EasyTelegram/README.md

 # EasyTelegram
-My work to the Ukrainian contest "Vesela Nauka".
-Writen in C# using Xamarin.Forms and TelegramBotAPI.
-This is an Android app.
+Simple app, built on Xamarin, it allows user to send message via Telegram Bot using its token and user's id.